Strenghten Democracy

 So how can we become more resilient against disinformation campaigns in social media?
 In the run-up to the European elections, we’ve assembled a comprehensive list of our recommended responses, which you’ll find here.

-Forum Against Fakes – Together for a Strong Democracy is running an online campaign to explain to people what the dangers of disinformation are.
-Everyone in Germany is invited to participate at www.forum-gegen-fakes.de.
-The submitted suggestions will be compiled by a citizens’ council then presented to policy makers.
-We looked at how people in other parts of the world are fighting back against disinformation in several countries and summarised the findings in seven Reports.
+Forum Against Fakes – Together for a Strong Democracy was running an online campaign to explain to people what the dangers of disinformation are.
+Everyone in Germany was invited to participate at www.forum-gegen-fakes.de.
+The submitted suggestions was compiled by a citizens’ council then presented to policy makers.
+In the end, 424,000 people took part and 28 concrete proposals were presented to Federal Minister of the Interior Nancy Faeser.

 Citizen participation protects democracy